pew/hitchhikers-guide/man/sudo, su, n'stuff.md

 ## `sudoers` file ordering

+**tl;dr:** put your own entry to the bottom of the file

-if your `NOPASSWD` option from above doesn't work, the ordering matters:
+if your `NOPASSWD` option doesn't work, the ordering matters:

 > When multiple entries match for a user, they are applied in order.
 Where there are multiple matches, the last match is used (which is not necessarily the most specific match).
->